ietf-wg-acme/acme/draft-ietf-acme-acme.md

   automatically downloads and installs it, potentially notifying the operator via e-mail, SMS, etc.
-* The ACME client periodically contacts the CA to get updated certificates, stapled OCSP responses, or whatever else would be required to keep the server functional and its credentials up-to-date.
+* The ACME client periodically contacts the CA to get updated certificates, stapled OCSP responses, or whatever else would be required to keep the web server functional and its credentials up-to-date.

 In this way, it would be nearly as easy to deploy with a CA-issued certificate as with a self-signed certificate.
 Furthermore, the maintenance of that